n-armstrong/fosc/README.md

 * Create musical notation in an object-oriented way
-* Generate and transform complex musical materials
+* Generate and transform musical materials
 * Construct powerful component selectors and iterators for modifying musical objects in a score
 * Control all of the typographic details of music notation
 * Play musical scores through scsynth